guang-yng/FS-PBA/README.md

 **NOTE**: During training, the model will generate/load cache files in the data folder.
 If your data have changed, make sure to clean all the cache files (starting with "cache").

-## Run LM-BFF
+## Run FS-PBA

 ### Quick start
-Our code is built on [transformers](https://github.com/huggingface/transformers) and we use its `3.4.0` version.
-Other versions of `transformers` might cause unexpected errors.
+Our code is built on [adapter-transformers](https://github.com/huggingface/transformers) and we use its `1.1.1` version.
+Other versions of `adapter-transformers` might cause unexpected errors.

 Before running any experiments, create the result folder by `mkdir result` to save checkpoints.
 Then you can run our code with the following example: